Institute of Museum and Library Services

 The Institute of Museum and Library Services (IMLS) is an independent agency of the United States federal government established in 1996.
-It is the main source of federal support for libraries and museums within the United States, having the mission to "create strong libraries and museums that connect people with information and ideas."
-In fiscal year 2015, IMLS had a budget of $228 million.
-It is a sub-agency of the National Foundation on the Arts and the Humanities, along with the National Endowment for the Arts, the National Endowment for the Humanities, and the Federal Council on the Arts and the Humanities.
+It is the main source of federal support for libraries and museums within the United States, having the mission to "advance, support, and empower America's museums, libraries, and related organizations through grantmaking, research, and policy development."
+It has provided much of the funding for interlibrary loan programs in the United States.